JakubTesarek/dbgr/docs/source/contributing.rst

         (env3.7) $ make build

-5. Tag new version on Github
+5. Tag new version on GitHub
-6. Create new `Github release`_
+6. Create new `GitHub release`_

     - Upload content of ``dist``
     - Copy latest changes from ``CHANGELOG.rst`` to release description